mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

     name: str
 ```

 With this change you can use fragments as reusable types in your Python logic using the client, eg. `def process_a(a: FragmentA)...`.
-New `fragments.py` consists fragments collected from all parsed operations.
+New `fragments.py` consists of fragments collected from all parsed operations.

 ### Unions and Interfaces

 There is an exception from new fragments behaviour.
-If fragment represents `Union` then we unpack it as before:
+If a fragment represents `Union` then we unpack it as before:

 ```gql
 query getAnimal {